nladkins/Project-4_MachineLearningIntegration/README.md

 ## Analysis

 The erratic nature of Covid sales and logistics have shown in forecasting when using other methods such as exponential triple smoothing that have resulted in suspiciously high predictions.
 Thus it was necessary to test other models.
 Using Facebook Prophet's default parameters to forecast with the provided sales data shows monthly fluctuations as it attempts to model for seasonality.
-After tuning the hyperparameters, the lowest root mean squared error of 473 is reached by smoothing change points and seasonality effects in order to remove noisy data points resulting in a much closer to linear trend.
+After tuning the hyperparameters, the lowest root mean squared error of 367 is reached by smoothing change points and seasonality effects slightly in order to remove noisy data points.
 The model seems to fit the data reasonably well when examining by year rather than by month; as it is impossible to forecast for the erratic fluctuations in monthly sales due to large inventory sell offs and limitations of available inventory but could be closer if lead times were shorter.
 The prophet model seems to be a bit mmore conservative in its predictions vs ETS and seems to be decent candidate for forecasting future demand, but individual analysis of more SKUs will be necessary.

 ![Tables](https://github.com/2Delta/Project-4_MachineLearningIntegration/blob/main/images/tables.png?raw=true)